Anne Smith, Lady Smith: Smith unlawful issue of media ban on employment tribunal case against herself

 On 23 February 2022, an appeal court ruled Smith was found to be acting beyond her powers to prevent the BBC from fully reporting a £2.6m legal claim against Scotland's child abuse inquiry.
 The legal claim against Smith was an allegation of discrimination and harassment by Smith against the lead junior council of the inquiry.
 This claim was later withdrawn partially due to potential legal costs.
 Smith issued an order as the chair of the inquiry restricting media reporting the employment claim.
 This was challenged by the BBC and subsequently found to be unlawful.

 Personal life

 Smith married David Alexander Smith, a solicitor, in 1979, with whom she has a daughter and a son.
-Her husband was at Fettes College in the 1960's and her son was educated at Edinburgh Academy.
+Her husband was at Fettes College in the 1960s and her son was educated at Edinburgh Academy.